muratk3n/thirdwave/en/tweets/2019/week43.md

 ---

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Exactly.
-That was the beginning of the Greenspan bubble, culminating in the 2008 international banking crises, as I had warned it would in my book Princes of the Yen <a href="https://t.co/MBSUWesUYn">https://t.co/MBSUWesUYn</a> originally published in Japanese in 2001. <a href="https://t.co/ZVlDCHRR90">https://t.co/ZVlDCHRR90</a></p>&mdash; Richard Werner (@scientificecon) <a href="https://twitter.com/scientificecon/status/1186768429006622722?ref_src=twsrc%5Etfw">October 22, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-*2019-10-23 11:49:31*

----

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">At this rate, the food everyone has been stockpiling will be out of date by the time Brexit fucking happens</p>&mdash; Rosie (@TheRosie) <a href="https://twitter.com/TheRosie/status/1186716687221047297?ref_src=twsrc%5Etfw">October 22, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 *2019-10-23 11:46:20*